nethesis/nethvoice-report/tasks/README.md

-  queries     Execute all report queries applying all saved filters values      Calculate all possibile values to show in filters version     Show NethVoice Tasks support CLI version
+  queries     Execute all report queries applying all saved filters values      Calculate all possibile values to show in filters version     Show NethVoice Tasks support CLI version views       Calculate query views to combine data and columns

 Flags:
   -h, --help   help for tasks